 Idaho and its adjacent areas are home to diverse landscapes containing a wealth of wildflowers, shrubs, and vines.
 IDAHO WILDFLOWERS will appeal to individuals of all ages who travel to such areas and are interested in knowing the names and natural history of the plants that they encounter.
 IDAHO WILDFLOWERS is also a great educational tool for learning more about plant communities, botanical terms, and how to identify plants in general.
 A portion of revenues from the app supports conservation and botanical exploration in the region.

-soft112.com lists downloads from various software publishers, so if you have a question regarding a particular software contact the publisher directly.
+soft112.com lists download links hosted by Google Play, so if you have a question regarding a particular software contact the publisher directly.
 The download links for Idaho Wildflowers are provided to you by soft112.com without any warranties, representations or guarantees of any kind, so download it at your own risk.